 Need to transfer WordPress to a new location?
-The idea of moving WordPress might make you more than a little nervous.
+The idea of moving a WordPress site might make you more than a little nervous.
 What if you break your website?
 What if the transfer does not work?
-Thankfully, we have broken down the steps you need to take to transfer WordPress successfully.
+Thankfully, we have broken down the steps you need to take to move a WordPress site successfully.

 Step 1: Moving the WordPress Files

 The easiest way to move your WordPress site files from one location and upload them to another location is to use an FTP client.
 An FTP client will give you the chance to back up your site files to a personal device if that is something you are interested in.

 We are going straight from cPanel today though.

 From within cPanel, you can also use the File Manager tool to create an archive of your files and then move them to the new location.
 Scroll down until you see “File Manager” in cPanel and click on it.

 Once the file archive is created, you need to move it to your new hosting location.